-A patent claiming a new drug product may be eligible for a limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984 (commonly referred to as the Hatch-Waxman Amendments).
+A patent claiming a new drug product may be eligible for a limited patent term extension under the Hatch-Waxman Amendments.
 Those Amendments permit a patent restoration of up to five years for patent term lost during product development and the FDA regulatory review.
 The restoration period granted is typically one-half the time between the effective date of an IND and the submission date of a NDA, plus the time between the submission date of a NDA and ultimate approval.
 Patent term restoration cannot be used to extend the remaining term of a patent past a total of 14 years from the product's approval date.
 Only one patent applicable to an approved drug product is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent in question.
 The U.S. Patent and Trademark Office reviews and approves the application for any patent term extension or restoration in consultation with the FDA.